nvidia-holoscan/holoscan-sdk/docs/visualization.md

 When calling into the Holoviz module from other threads other than the thread from which the Holoviz module functions were first called, make sure to call {func}`viz::GetCurrent()` and {func}`viz::SetCurrent()` in the respective threads.

-There are usage cases where multiple instances are needed, for example, to open multiple windows.
+There are usage cases where multiple instances are needed; for example, to open multiple windows.
 Instances can be created by calling {func}`viz::Create()`.
 Call {func}`viz::SetCurrent()` to make the instance current before calling the Holoviz module function to be executed for the window the instance belongs to.

-### Getting started
+### Getting Started

 The code below creates a window and displays an image.

-First the Holoviz module needs to be initialized.
+First, the Holoviz module needs to be initialized.
 This is done by calling {func}`viz::Init()`.

-The elements to display are defined in the render loop, termination of the loop is checked with {func}`viz::WindowShouldClose`.
+The elements to display are defined in the render loop; termination of the loop is checked with {func}`viz::WindowShouldClose`.

-The definition of the displayed content starts with {func}`viz::Begin` and ends with {func}`viz::End`. {func}`viz::End` starts the rendering and displays the rendered result.
+The definition of the displayed content starts with {func}`viz::Begin`, and ends with {func}`viz::End`. {func}`viz::End` starts the rendering and displays the rendered result.

-Finally the Holoviz module is shutdown with {func}`viz::Shutdown`.
+Finally, the Holoviz module is shutdown with {func}`viz::Shutdown`.

 ```cpp
 #include "holoviz/holoviz.hpp"